Portfoliometrix Investment Proposition

 Compare for example the journey of an investor who only invested in the FTSE 100 vs the mid-risk PortfolioMetrix 4 portfolio.
 At the worst point during the month the FTSE100 investor was down over 8%, but if they held their nerve, recovered to add 0.8% for the month.
 The mid-risk PortfolioMetrix 4 investor was down just over 3% at the same point the FTSE100 investor was down 8% and recovered to have a similar 0.8% return for the month.
 Both reached the same destination, the one just had a much more controlled, composed and pleasant journey.

-PortfolioMetrix favours a new innovative multi-dimensional and flexible investment method that can be tailored to each client.
-However, due to the technology limitations of some popular platforms, we currently also offer a range of model portfolios.
+PortfolioMetrix has developed a new innovative multi-dimensional and flexible investment method that can be tailored to each client.

-Our belief is that whilst scalable, model portfolios can limit advisers’ ability to offer a fine-tuned investment option, forcing them to either shoe-horn clients into portfolios that are ‘almost right’ or select portfolios outside the model range.
+Whilst scalable, some model portfolios can limit adviser’s ability to offer a fine-tuned investment option, forcing them to either shoe-horn clients into portfolios that are ‘almost right’ or select portfolios outside the model range.

 Equally the traditional discretionary management approach of requiring an individual investment manager to meet with the investor to understand their preferences is an expensive luxury, which often suffers from a lack of consistency and repeatability.